briandgomez/Study/Security+/Security Operations.md

 # Vulnerability Scanning
-- Vulnerability scans only check what potential vulnerabilities are there like a port scan
+- Vulnerability scans only check what potential vulnerabilities there are like a port scan
     - Not all scans are accurate.
 Need to review reports to view what is accurate and whats not

 - Static analysis
     - Scans for multiple vulnerabilities to help identify security flaws
+        - Involves using Static Application Security Testing (SAST) software
     - The vulnerabilities are found easily
+    - Not everything can be identified through analysis (i.e. authentication, security, insecure cryptography, etc.)
+    - Requires verification of each finding to avoid false-positives

-- Dynamic analysis(Fuzzing)
+- Dynamic analysis (Fuzzing)
     - Sends random input to an application in order to see what the output might be (aka fault injecting, robustness testing, syntax testing, negative testing)
+    - Looking for something out if the ordinary to occur (i.e. application crash, server error, exception)

 - Package monitoring
     - Some applications are distributed in a package.
 You need to confirm the package is legitimate
+        - Trust the source
+        - No added malware
+        - No embedded vulnerabilities
     - Confirm package is safe before deploying